pojntfx/networked-linux-memsync/docs/main.md

 ### UNIX Sockets

-Sockets allow processes within the same host system to communicate with each other[@stevens2003unixnet].
+Sockets allow processes within the same host system to communicate with each other.
 Unlike UNIX signals, much like TCP sockets, they can be used for IPC by allowing not only to submit additional data for an event, and are particularly popular on Linux.

 Stream sockets use TCP to provide reliable, two-way, connection-based byte streams, making them optimal for use in applications which require srong consistency guarantees.
 Datagram sockets on the other hand use UDP, which allows for fast, connection-less communication with less guarantees.
 In addition to these two different types of sockets, named and unnamed sockets exist.
 Named sockets are represented by a special file type on the file system and can be identified by a path, which allows for easy communication between unrelated processes.
 Unnamed sockets exist only in memory and disappear after the creating process terminates, making them a better choice for subsystems of applications to communicate with each other.
-In addition to this, UNIX sockets can pass a file descriptor between processes, which allows for interesting approaches to sharing resources with technologies such as `userfaultfd`.
+In addition to this, UNIX sockets can pass a file descriptor between processes, which allows for interesting approaches to sharing resources with technologies such as `userfaultfd`[@stevens2003unixnet].

 ### Principle of Locality